brunoguratti/brunoguratti.github.io/_portfolio/1wecoffee-business-report.md

 ### Overview

 As the lead data analyst, I developed a structured learning agenda to guide WeCoffee’s growth strategy.
 This project required thorough data collection, cleaning, and integration from multiple sources, followed by detailed exploratory data analysis (EDA) and advanced statistical modeling.
-I worked closely with cross-functional teams to align analytics with the company’s broader objectives, tackling challenges in data unification and ensuring insights were actionable.
 Key analyses included ANOVA to assess performance variances across locations, time-series forecasting for demand predictions, and market basket analysis to optimize product offerings.

 ### Tools and Technologies Used